-After the partition of Poland in 1772 Galicia was gained by Austrian Habsburg Empire.
-This land displayed a striking example of “late-developed” economy at this time.
-The government under Emperor Josef II attempted to improve the economic development reforming feudal relation between landlord and peasant and inviting German colonists to the land.
+After the partition of Poland in 1772 Galicia was gained by the Austrian Habsburg Empire.
+This land displayed a striking example of a “late-developed” economy at this time.
+The government under Emperor Josef II attempted to improve economic development by reforming feudal relations between landlords and peasants and inviting German colonists to the land.
 The reforms bear little fruit, maybe because of that the feudal survivals were not completely abolished.
-The colonists economised more effectively thsn local population but their number could not be great because of agrarian over-population of the land.
-The difference in farming of Germans and Ukrainians was considerable.
+The colonists economized more effectively than the local population but their number could not be great because of the agrarian overpopulation of the land.
+The difference in farming between Germans and Ukrainians was considerable.
 Ukrainian writer J. Holovackyj described this difference in 1841 quite in detail and especially so:

-A German, settling down in the forest, started at once to cut down the forest and in few years the thicket turned into clean fields.
-Ukrainian cuts down a tree primarily for household, stores up hay, herds livestock as if it is pity for him to destroy the nature by force.
-He willingly cultivates a plot of the forest for bee-keeping and a hut.
+A German, settling down in the forest, started at once to cut down the forest and in a few years the thicket turned into clean fields.
+A Ukrainian cuts down a tree primarily for household stores up hay, and herds livestock as if it is pity for him to destroy nature by force.
+He willingly cultivates a plot of the forest for beekeeping and a hut.
 If the vegetables come up well, the German sells them when they are fully ripe.
-For this, he has a penny ready but a Ukrainian does not do this… Usually a Ukrainian is easily pleased by having his own bread and salt (HOLOVACKYJ Ya., 1993, 24, 86-88).
+For this, he has a penny ready but a Ukrainian does not do this… Usually, a Ukrainian is easily pleased by having his own bread and salt (HOLOVACKYJ Ya., 1993, 24, 86-88).

-Many scholars pointed out on the importance of folk psychology and mentality in land use.
-In the Galician context these factors were closely tied with other peculiarities of local circumstances which together cause the whole backwardness of this area.
-Besides the semi-colonial nature of partition of Poland one explains this backwardness by internal factors, such as “the archaic social structure, with a nobility adopting antiurban attitudes, the lack of a middle class, and the conservatism of the minds and practices of peasants” (RUDOLF R.L., 1991, 341).
+Many scholars pointed out the importance of folk psychology and mentality in land use.
+In the Galician context, these factors were closely tied with other peculiarities of local circumstances which together caused the whole backwardness of this area.
+Besides the semi-colonial nature of the partition of Poland one explains this backwardness by internal factors, such as “the archaic social structure, with a nobility adopting antiurban attitudes, the lack of a middle class, and the conservatism of the minds and practices of peasants” (RUDOLF R.L., 1991, 341).

 The density of rural population in East Galicia was very high, higher than in any other area of Europe and counted about 80% of the whole population of the land.
 During the second part of 19th century the population of East Galicia increased at 60%.
 The constant increase of population resulted in the fragmentation of peasant holdings as parents divided land for their successors.
 The children of peasants in East Galicia were always reluctant to leave the land as they thought they were meant for being peasants, continuers of the family holdings and traditions for ever.
 The poorest population of Galicia took part in emigration but the share was proportionally less compared to other regions of the empire.
 The number of holdings in 1820 was 527,740; the number rose to 584,625 in 1857 and to over a million in 1902.
 The land was often held in various fields in different locations, often divided in long strips, sometimes 3m x 3km.
 The holdings with less than 2 ha made up 42.69% of the whole number of holdings and the holdings with 2-5 ha 37.22% in 1902 (RUDOLF R.L.
 1991, 347, 364; ZLUPKO, 1992, 53).
 The connection of the peasants to the land was so strong that they prefered to limit their physiological necessities but didn’t leave their small plots.
 This was the most important hindrance for the concentration of small holdings (BUDZYNOVSKI, 1896, 120).
 Nevertheless, till 1901 the number of holdings with an area of 2-5 ha rose to 37,4% of the total number of holdings.
 The drainage of the boggy area between Sambir and Zhuravno, which began under the governmental support in 1849, emigration of the poorer population since the end of century, and selling of holdings for debts assisted partially to increase the number of holdings.